UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 In one of the most astounding moves in modern transfer history, Wenger lifted an unknown midfielder from the obscurity of the San Siro backwaters and transformed him into the iconic leader of the team that, eight years later, would become known as ‘The Invincibles’ as Arsenal completed the 2003-04 league season undefeated.
 Patrick Vieira would go on to become the toast of all Gooners.
 The manager would later describe him as, “the umbilical cord between the team and the fans.”

-Vieira debuted for the cub in November, an unknown midfielder and SN unheralded talent with plenty to prove, but as Wenger reshaped the squad and, in fact, the whole club, Vieira prospered.
+Vieira debuted for the club in November, an unheralded talent with plenty to prove, but as Wenger reshaped the squad and, in fact, the whole club, Vieira prospered.
 By the end of his first season, he had made 38 appearances across all competitions, and the new look Gunners were firing on all cylinders, finishing in third place in the league, only missing out on Champions League qualification on goal difference.
-It was merely the French hors d’oeuvre though, to be followed by the main course the following season, when Vieira was joined in midfield by Emmanuel Petit.
+It was merely the French hors d’oeuvre though, to be followed by the main course the following season when Vieira was joined in midfield by Emmanuel Petit.

 For all that, Vieira quickly got things back on track and with his driving power in the middle of the field, Arsenal wrested the league title from the grasp of Alex Ferguson, by a single point, being crowned top English club for the first time since 1991.
 They also added the FA Cup for good measure, beating Newcastle United 2-0 in the final, to achieve the domestic double.
 The silverware proved the key to unlock the door to a period of success for the North Lindon club never previously attained over such a prolonged period and, when Tony Adams retired in 2003, there was only one candidate to take up the armband.
 The player who had been such a leader on the pitch was now officially recognised as Arsenal’s main man.

 Across a nine-year spell, Vieira would play over 400 games for the club and win three Premier League crowns and four FA Cups, including another ‘double’ in 2002.
-It is however the 2003-04 season, with Vieira now sporting the captain’s armband that neatly bookends the transformation from sadly neglected talent in Italy to colossus of the Premier League.
+It is, however, the 2003-04 season, with Vieira now sporting the captain’s armband that neatly bookends the transformation from sadly neglected talent in Italy to a colossus of the Premier League.

 Always one for the perfect finale, Vieira’s last game for Arsenal also had a poetic denouement.
 In the 2005 FA Cup Final, against Manchester United, it was Patrick Vieira that scored the decisive penalty securing shootout victory to the trophy to North London.
 The following season, he moved to Juventus.